 For pet parents, the most painful aspect of being a pet parent is almost always the fact that we tend to outlive our fur babies.
 This is, of course, also a good thing because even thought our fur babies do take care of us in so many ways, ultimately, they need us in their lives to survive long term.
 I, for one, would rather have my fur babies die before I do so that I can ensure that they have happy, healthy lives and are afforded a safe, dignified, pain-free death in comfortable surroundings with their loved ones close by.
 Once the inevitable happens, however, we are left behind to deal with the emotional aftermath of the loss.
-Here, then, are some suggestions on ways to celebrate the life you had with your departed fur baby and help you process the grief on your way to healing.
+Here, then, are some suggestions on ways to memorialize your departed pets, celebrate the life you had with your fur baby and help you process the grief on your way to healing.

 Paw and nose prints

 Before your fur baby is gone, make a plaster paw or nose print which can be used as a mold to cast the paw or nose in metal.
 You can add the metal cast to any other memorial you set up or save the plaster cast as is to add to any other memorial you set up.

 Save some fur

 This is like cutting a lock of someone’s hair and is another tangible bit of our departed fur babies to keep with us.